mathjax/MathJax-docs/input/tex/macros/index.rst

 ``input/tex-base``, which only includes the base package).
-If the package name is in italics, then the package is autoloaded by the :ref:`tex-autoload` extension, otherwise the extension must be loaded expliciutly in your configuration.
+If the package name is in italics, then the package is autoloaded by the :ref:`tex-autoload` extension, otherwise the extension must be loaded explicitly in your configuration.
 If a macro from the base package is redefined by an extension, then **base** is included in the second column along with the package name that redefines it.